 Market Size is measured by the total volume and or value of all sales in the market.
 Sales volume is measured in terms of the number of units of goods purchased, whilst sales value measures the total amount spent by customers on the volume of goods sold.

 Estimating Market size is an essential first step to calculating the Market Share of a business, and of its competitors.
 By comparing changes in market size over a selected period, trends in the market can be identified.
-Consider the table below providing actual and forecast figures for the size of the leisure market in the UK, expressed in terms of Sales value.
+Consider the graph below providing figures for the size of the Smart TV market in the UK, expressed in terms of Units Sold.

 In the short term growth markets tend to favour the supplier, because there is usually a time lag before the supply side catches up with increases in demand.
 This in turn tends to reduce the level of competition in the market as buyers focus more on obtaining the product/service rather than shopping around, and suppliers focus less on each other and more on meeting customers' requirements.
 In the long term a growth market will attract new businesses, and thus increase competition.

 In a static or declining market, competition is fiercer, and companies can grow only at the expense of others.
 The result may be price wars, low profits and low (or no) business growth.

 Using sales value figures by themselves, to identify market trends, can however be a misleading measure of growth or decline, and it is more useful to compare changes in both sales value and volume over time.

 The following, extracts from the Executive Summary of a Euromonitor Report on 'Books and Publishing in the United Kingdom', provide an example of how Market Size and Trends are researched.

 - The UK book market is a healthy and dynamic one, and saw volume and value gains of 12.1% and 16.8% respectively over the review period, reaching a value of almost £2.5 billion in 2002.